appdrop-team/publishing-guide-environment-setup/README.md

 ![Successful milestone](/images/07.png)

-Head over to the [React Native Environment Setup guide linked here](https://reactnative.dev/docs/environment-setup) and __carefully__ follow the instructions for the `React Native CLI Quickstart` option with the `yarn` package manager.
+In a new tab, head over to the [React Native Environment Setup guide linked here](https://reactnative.dev/docs/environment-setup) and __carefully__ follow all of the instructions for the `React Native CLI Quickstart` guide.

 ![RN Environment Setup](/images/08.png)